aryaman-titan/ctf-writeups/DevCTF-2022/web/FlagAuction/README.md

 We can see that, we've got successful SSTI, as our payload is being processed by the server.
 Let's refer to the [ocean of payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2) for further escalation.

 Tired of burp, huh??
-Let me introduce my another favourite REST API client, **Thunderbird**.
+Let me introduce my another favourite REST API client, **Thunder Client**.
 It's a light VSCode extension, so that I won't have to switch windows/tabs while playing around with requests.

 # Exploitation